 4.1 Rock-Eval Pyrolysis Data

 Rock-Eval pyrolysis results are given in Table 1.
-The S2 yields generated during pyrolysis indicate the generative potential of source rocks.
-The S2 values of samples of both Kazhdumi and Pabdeh in the Marun region indicate a generally high generative potential for : average value is 22 mg HC/g rock (maximum value attaining 31 mg HC/g rock) for the 5 Pabdeh samples, and average values of 11 mg HC/g rock (maximum 18 mg HC/g rock) for the 16 Kazhdumi samples.
-Gurpi samples from the Marun region have a much potential and are at most only a marginal source rock; yield3 mg HC/g rock and S2 yields less than 4.0 mg HC/g rock are typically considered to generative potential (Espitalié et al., 1985; Espitalié and Bordenave, 1993).
+The S2 yields indicate the generative potential of source rocks.
+The S2 values of samples of both the Kazhdumi Fm. and the Pabdeh Fm. in the Marun region indicate a generally high generative potential for petroleum: the average values are 22 mg HC/g rock (maximum value attaining 31 mg HC/g rock) for the 5 Pabdeh samples, and 11 mg HC/g rock (maximum 18 mg HC/g rock) for the 16 Kazhdumi samples.
+The Gurpi Fm. samples from the Marun region have a much lower potential and are at most only a marginal source rock with a yield of 3 mg HC/g rock and S2 yields less than 4.0 mg HC/g rock, which are typically (Espitalié et al., 1985; Espitalié and Bordenave, 1993).

-The low S1 values of the Pabdeh samples indicate thermal immaturity – volatile hydrocarbons are not present, while the high S1 values of the Kazhdumi sample indicate that the Kazhdumi in the Marun region contains and therefore has generated significant hydrocarbons.
+The low S1 yields (< 0.1 mg HC/g rock) of the Pabdeh samples indicate thermal immaturity – volatile hydrocarbons are not present, while the high S1 values of the Kazhdumi sample indicates that the Kazhdumi Fm. in the Marun region contains significant petroleum, and therefore had generated significant hydrocarbons.
 The high values of S1+S2 (up to 49 mg HC/g rock) confirm the outstanding hydrocarbon potential of the Kazhdumi samples as source rocks.

+The average total organic carbon (TOC) values for the Kazhdumi samples we studied is 3.9 % (16 samples, maximum value of 6.2 %), while it is 4.3 % for the Pabdeh samples (5 samples maximum value of 5.9 %) and 3.4 % for one Garau sample.
+By contrast, the TOC of the Gurpi samples remained low (maximum 1.1 %, average 0.74 %, for 4 samples), indicating very marginal source rock potential.

-A widely used method for classifying organic matter with Rock-Eval pyrolysis data employs a cross plot of hydrogen index and oxygen index parameters to recreate a representation of a van Krevelen diagram (Espitalié et al., 1977; Tissot and Welte, 1978).
-In this diagram kerogens can be classified into Type I (very oil prone), Type II (Oil prone), Type III (mostly gas prone) and Type IV (inert) kerogens.
+A widely used method for classifying organic matter with Rock-Eval pyrolysis data employs a cross plot of hydrogen index (HI) and oxygen index (OI) parameters to recreate a representation of the van Krevelen diagram (Espitalié et al., 1977; Tissot and Welte, 1978).
+In this diagram, kerogens can be classified into Type I (very oil prone), Type II (Oil prone), Type III (mostly gas prone) and Type IV (inert) kerogens.
 The thermal maturation of each kerogen type is described by their pathways; the most thermally mature samples plot near the origin the graph.
-The position of the Marun samples on the Rock-Eval van-Krevelen diagram (Fig. 3) indicates that Kazhdumi and Pabdeh kerogens are Type II, while the Gurpi Kerogen has very high oxygen index values and may be a mixture of mixed type II/III and even type IV kerogen.
-From their relative positions along their respective kerogen type-pathways Kazhdumi and Pabdeh samples are more thermally mature in compare to Gurpi samples.
+The position of the Marun samples on the Rock-Eval van Krevelen diagram (Fig. 3) indicates that Kazhdumi and Pabdeh kerogens are Type II, while the Gurpi Kerogen has very high oxygen index values and may be a mixture of mixed type II/III and even type IV kerogen.
+From their relative positions along their respective kerogen type-pathways, the Kazhdumi and Pabdeh samples are more thermally mature as compared to the Gurpi samples.

-Despite the fact that the level of thermal maturation can be roughly estimated from the HI vs. OI plot described above, production index (PI) and mostly Tmax are more typically used to estimate thermal maturity.
+Despite the fact that the level of thermal maturation can be roughly estimated from the HI vs. OI plot described above, production index (PI) and in particular Tmax values are more typically used to estimate thermal maturity.
 In general, PI and Tmax values less than about 0.1 and 435 ºC, respectively, indicate thermally immature organic matter.
 Tmax values greater than 470 ºC indicate the wet gas zone.
-PI values reach about 0.4 at the bottom of the oil window and reduce to 0.1 or less when the hydrocarbon generative capacity of kerogens has been exhausted (Espitalié et al., 1985; Peters, 1986).
+PI values reach about 0.4 at the bottom of the oil window and reduce to 0.1 or less when the hydrocarbon generative capacity of kerogens has been exhausted (Tissot and Welte 1978; Espitalié et al., 1985; Peters, 1986).